xabk/crowdin-comments-to-google-spreadheets/README.md

 - Copy the contents of the `Code.gs` file here to the `Code.gs` file in the editor
 - Paste your organization name on `line 6` or leave it blank if you're using crowdin.com (see `Crowdin API parameters` below)
 - Specify the project ID on `line 7` (see `Crowdin API parameters` below)
 - **Don't do this unless you know what you're doing.** You can also paste you API token on `line 5` (see `Crowdin API parameters` below).

 **WARNING**: Only save your API token in script source code if you're absolutely certain that your spreadsheet will only be shared within the trusted circle.
 Token saved in script source code will be available to anyone who has access to the spreadsheet.
 It is not recommended to save your token if you share the spreadsheet with outsiders.

 ## Crowdin API parameters
 ### API token
+It's best to create a separate account with limited rights and then create an token with ilmited scope for this.
-- You can use an account with `Translator` rights or above to create an API token
+- You can create or use any account with `Translator` rights or above to create an API token
 - Scopes needed: `Projects` → `Project` and `Source Files`
-- It's also a good idea to enable `Granular Access` and limit the token to a specific project
+- Enterprise: It's also a good idea to enable `Granular Access` and limit the token to a specific project
 ### Project ID
 - You can see it under `Tools` → `API`